Codecademy/docs/content/ai/concepts/neural-networks/terms/stochastic-gradient-descent/stochastic-gradient-descent.md

 ## Advantages
 - **Faster convergence:** SGD updates parameters more frequently hence it takes less time to converge especially for large datasets.
-- **Reduced Computation Time:** SDD takes only subset of dataset or batch for each update.
+- **Reduced Computation Time:** SGD takes only a subset of dataset or batch for each update.
 This makes it easy to handle large datasets and compute faster.
 - **Avoid Local Minima:** The noise introduced by updating parameters with individual data points or small batches can help escape local minima.This can potentially lead to better solutions in complex, non-convex optimization problems.
 - **Online Learning:** SGD can be used in scenarios where data is arriving sequentially (online learning).- It allows models to be updated continuously as new data comes in.